 Located on the esplanade in the always picturesque Middle Harbour area, Balmoral Boatshed allows you to rent boards by the hour, half-day or full-day.
-And hey, should you work up an appetite (and you will), the iconic Boathouse Cafe is just a few paddles away.
+Pre-paddle, we recommend hitting the Boathouse Cafe.
+Post-paddle—you'll want to head straight for Bathers' Pavilion.

-The Basin Estuary
+The Basin Campground